Selena y Los Dinos: Beginning (1956–1981)

 Within a year, the family's restaurant went bankrupt and the family was forced to move in with relatives, as Abraham had quit his job to manage the restaurant full-time.
 The band then performed wherever they could, including weddings, street corners, fairs, Events, and Quinceañeras.
 At some places, the band began to gain a lot of appreciation, while at other performances, where Mexican Americans were not accepted, it was booed.
-On one occasion while performing at a wedding, the band was booed and then food was thrown on stage, but Abraham Quintanilla was determined to continue exploiting his children instead of getting a full time job to support his family; until this day he continues to profit with Selena's name, music and merchandise.
+On one occasion while performing at a wedding, the band was booed and then food was thrown on stage.

 Mainstream success (1981–1988)

 In 1981, Corpus Christi, Texas-based Freddie Records signed Selena y Los Dinos to a recording contract.
-By 1981, the label began promoting the yet-to-be released debut album by selling singles from tracks off the album in local stores.
+By 1981, the label began promoting the yet-to-be-released debut album by selling singles from tracks off the album in local stores.
 Selena y Los Dinos began to perform more frequently in local Texas clubs and fairs as their name began to spread around Texas.
-In 1984, Freddie released the band's very first full-length album entitled Selena y Los Dinos – Mis Primeras Grabaciones.
+In 1984, Freddie released the band's very first full-length album entitled Selena y Los Dinos.
 When the album was completed, the president and owner of Freddie Records told Abraham that his band, Selena y Los Dinos, were not professionally ready to record and release a full-length album.
 Undeterred, Abraham dropped the record deal with Freddie Records and walked out.
 While still under the record deal, Selena's father came upon another small local Texas record company called Cara Records.
 The rumored album The New Girl in Town was never sold in stores, but singles from Cara Records were sold separately and promotionally around the state of Texas.
 On this album is the song Encontré El Amor that was sold as a promotional single in 1983.
 In 1987, GP Productions, which discovered Selena y Los Dinos performing, signed the group for a yearly record contract.
 Selena y Los Dinos were in the recording studio soon after the agreement.
 That same year, Selena y Los Dinos recorded their second full-length album Alpha (A in the Greek alphabet), which was the first album to be released without legal actions or threats.